HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Once that is done, you're ready to think about supplies.
 Keep in mind the following tidbits as you plan:

-1. Our parent beagles are generally 10 to 13" tall at maturity, and 15 to 30 lbs (most are 15 to 25 lbs).
+1. Our parent beagles are generally 10 to 14" tall, and 14 to 30 lbs (most are 18 to 25 lbs).
 Look at your puppy's parents' sizes to see where your puppy might end up on that scale.

 2. Puppies will reach most of their mature size by the time they are 8 months old.
-Remember that for those first months you have your puppy, he will rapidly outgrow collars, winter clothing (if you use that...beagles are hardy, and don't "need" it), etc.
+Remember that for those first months you have your puppy, he will rapidly outgrow collars, winter clothing (if you use that...beagles are hardy, and don't "need" it...but it's fun!), etc.

 3. Puppies are in need of food specifically designed for a puppy's growing body.
 Buy only "for puppy" foods.
 Click here to learn what kinds of foods we recommend.

-You will need a small collar at first, and then will have to buy another one or two to fit your puppy as he grows.
+COLLAR: You will need a small collar at first, and then will have to buy another one or two to fit your puppy as he grows.
 So, don't break the bank buying that first collar, as it will not be in use for a long time.
-We generally find that 8" to 12" collars work to start.
+We generally find that collars adjusting for the range between 8" to 12" work to start (as your puppy will weigh about 4.5-6.5 lbs when you get him/her from us, though the range can be from about 3.5 to 7.5 lbs at 8 weeks).
+You can try one that fits the range of 6" to 10", but he/she will grow out of that one fairly quickly.
 Find recommendations for choosing a dog collar and dog leash for your puppy.

-Pick bowls that are easy to clean, the right height for your puppy's mature height down the road (beagles will generally be between 10 and 13" tall), and that are not easily broken or turned upside down.
+Pick bowls that are easy to clean, the right height for your puppy's mature height down the road (beagles will generally be between 11.5 and 15" tall at the top of shoulders), and that are not easily broken or turned upside down.
 Check out this dog dish buying guide.
 Purchase with his adult size in mind.

 Indestructible Chew Toys